A Negotiated Procedure without Prior Publication should only be used in very exceptional circumstances.

 Where the rules of the contest require a services contract to be awarded to the successful contestant or one of the successful contestants, the negotiated procedure can be used without a call for competition, provided all the successful contestants are invited to negotiate the contract.
 Some examples can be found under Glasgow Design Competitions.

 For many care and support services contract, an organisation may use the procurement procedures, tools and techniques of its choosing.
-You should follow a procurement procedure, as a matter of best practice, that is proportionate to the value of the contract and to take account of some fundamental considerations (for example, the TFEU fundamental principles where relevant and fair work practices).
+You should follow a procurement procedure, as a matter of best practice, that is proportionate to the value of the contract and to take account of some fundamental considerations (for example, the principles of procurement and fair work practices).

 When doing so, ou may choose to adapt or streamline the Negotiated Procedure without Prior Publication described in the Public Contract (Scotland) Regulations 2015.
 If you do so, you are not obliged to follow the detailed procedural requirements set out in those Regulations.
 You should therefore not refer to the Regulations in the tender documentation issued to participants, as this may create an expectation that the detailed procedural requirements will be followed.
 In all cases, you should ensure that the procurement process is described accurately and clearly, and then adhered to.